logicalroot/gpt-4v-demos/README.md

 ```
 streamlit run 🏠_Home.py
 ```
+To remove the missing secrets warning, create a blank `secrets.toml` file in your `.streamlit` folder.

 ## OpenAI API key

-To remove the missing secrets warning, create a blank `secrets.toml` file in your `.streamlit` directory.

-If you don't want to input your OpenAI API key every run, you can add it to `secrets.toml` with following line:
+To avoid inputting your OpenAI API key every run, you can add it to `secrets.toml` with the following line.
+Paste your key between the double quotes.
 ```
 OPENAI_API_KEY = "YOUR KEY"
 ```
-Make sure you add `secrets.toml` to your `.gitignore` file to keep the key safe.
+For safety, the filepath should be in your `.gitignore` file.

+## Contributing

+Feel free to build and share new demos using the code!

 ## About GPT-4V